Fatima Mernissi’s books are like a knife that cleaves beauty out of ignorance. Grateful I encountered her work young.

 “I am sick and tired of being a princess in this fictional world.
 I tired of genies, kings, heroes and stupid behemoths.
 If I have to slay yet another behemoth, I will puke.
 Take me somewhere far away from all of this, somewhere where I can have a different life.
 Somewhere where I don’t have to tell stories”

 Pfffft, in flash, just like that.
 Scheherazade found herself standing on the sea wall of Stanley park of the wondrous city of Vancouver, in beautiful British Columbia.

 And she wrote Take The Highway.

 I do feel a bit bummed out.
-I thought I had this unique idea and now I discover that it’s not that original.
+I thought, Scheherazade goes west and turns into a man, was this super duper unique idea and now I discover that it’s not that original.
 Oh well!
 I need get more creative next time.